JonasBernard/FakeStandby/index.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## About me

+I'm a student from Germany working on this project in my freetime.
+Read about me [here](about/).